swiftlang/swift-evolution/proposals/nnnn-utf8span-safe-utf8-processing.md

 For example, if these bytes were part of a data structure, the developer would need to decide to either cache such a new `String` instance or recreate it on the fly.
 Caching more than doubles the size and adds caching complexity.
 Recreating it on the fly adds a linear time factor and class instance allocation/deallocation and potentially reference counting.

-Furthermore, `String` may not be fully available on tightly constrained platforms, especially those that cannot support allocations.
+Furthermore, `String` may not be available on tightly constrained platforms, such as those that cannot support allocations.
 Both `String` and `UTF8Span` have some API that require Unicode data tables and that might not be available on embedded (String via its conformance to `Comparable` and `Collection` depend on these data tables while `UTF8Span` has a couple of methods that will be unavailable).

 ### UTF-8 validity and efficiency